winton-chan/holy-unblockers/README.md

 Read below for information if the official site is blocked or for obtaining more links.

+ATTENTION ATTENTION ATTENTION: THIS IS winton-chan, and this is a reminder that all of this code is ported from Titanium Network's official Holy Unblocker page.
+This was made for extra seperate custom domain in case the other links from the official discord group doesn't work.
+I DO NOT OWN ANY OF THIS CODE, PLEASE USE THIS ACCORDINGLY AND FOLLOW ALL RULES.
+ALSO, THERE WILL BE A LIMIT USAGE OF 5 HOURS PER DAY UNTIL FEB 27.
+I WILL BE RENEWING THIS SOON!!!

 #### Supports
 - Youtube.com
 - Discord.com